jschwarz89/shared-session-vim/README.md

    ```

 2. That's it.
 From now on, opening a buffer or yanking some data to one of the
-   registers will propegate this data to the other Vims which are connected to
+   registers will propegate this data to the other NeoVims which are connected
-   the same port.
+   to the same port.
-3. To detach a Vim from a session, run:
+3. To detach a NeoVim from a session, run:

    ```viml
    :call SSVIMStop()
    ```

-Note that closing a Vim process also closes the ssvim under it, and closing all
+Note that closing a NeoVim process also closes the ssvim under it, and closing
-the Vim processes of some session will cause the leader to shut down, thus
+all the NeoVim processes of some session will cause the leader to shut down,
-closing the shared session completely.
+thus closing the shared session completely.

 ## Architecture

 The architecture is a bit more complicated.
-Basically, each Vim/Neovim that
+Basically, each NeoVim that
-joins a session spawns a python process, 'ssvim.py', which is ran using Vim's
+joins a session spawns a python process, 'ssvim.py', which is ran using
-or NeoVim's Async IO features.
-Whenever some Vim session with an attached ssvim
+NeoVim's Async IO features.
+Whenever some NeoVim session with an attached ssvim
 process does something of interest (read: yanks/opens a nonhidden buffer), that
 information is sent to the ssvim.py process.

 In addition, whenever an ssvim.py spawns he also tries to spawn another
 process, 'leader.py'.
 The leader process is the one that binds the specified
 port number, accepts TCP connections from the 'ssvim.py' processes (one for
-each Vim/Neovim) and distributes :badd and :let commands as needed to propegate
+each NeoVim) and distributes :badd and :let commands as needed to propegate
 information to all the other clients.
 Since only one process can bind some port
 at a time, only one leader per shared session is possible.
 Also, if and when a
 leader crashes, the ssvim.py processes spawn new leaders, and the first one to